 CATHERINE SULLIVAN – Member

 Catherine is a Senior Manager and Senior Legal Counsel at the ASX, one of the world’s leading financial market exchanges.
-Catherine has always supported and participated in Sydney’s cultural life, she is currently the Chair of Critical Stages, the national professional platform for independent theatre that nurtures and supports independent theatre artists by providing expertise and infrastructure, working as partners in the development, staging and touring of their productions.
+Catherine has always supported and participated in Sydney’s cultural life, having previously been the Chair of Critical Stages, the national professional platform for independent theatre that nurtures and supports independent theatre artists by providing expertise and infrastructure, working as partners in the development, staging and touring of their productions.
 Catherine believes that Brand X’s support of Sydney’s creative community helps make Sydney a great city to live and work in.

 HUGH NICHOLS – Member